Online Colleges in Iowa

 The state of Iowa funds the following grant and scholarship programs for residents:

-- All Iowa Opportunity Scholarship – Need based; Renewable; Amount varies; Priority to students who have been in foster care, come from disadvantaged backgrounds, or attended alternative high school programs
+- All Iowa Opportunity Scholarship – Need-based; Renewable; Amount varies; Priority to students who have been in foster care, children of deceased public safety workers, those who attended alternative high school programs, and other criteria

 - Education & Training Voucher (ETV) Program – Must have been in the foster care system or been adopted after age 16; Up to $5000 per year

-- GEAR UP Iowa Scholarship – Must be a GEAR UP Program participant; Up to $2600 per year
+- GEAR UP Iowa Scholarship – Must be a GEAR UP program participant; Amount varies each year

 - Iowa State Fair Scholarship – For high school seniors who have actively participated in the Iowa State Fair; Up to 10 awards; Up to $5000